What Are the Effects of Salvia?

 Do You Have Questions About Addiction & Treatment in General?

 What Are Adverse Physical Effects of Salvia Divinorum?

 Salvia has sometimes led to such a high level of dissociation that individuals may not feel pain from harming themselves, either intentionally or on purpose.
 During salvia intoxication, some people have also reported that they could not move one side of their body.
 Physical harm can lead to broken bones, infections, and hospitalization for more serious problems like blood loss.

 Additionally, if a person experiences a “bad trip” on salvia, they could experience such a high level of anxiety or paranoia that they could cause damage to their cardiovascular system.
 Heart attack, stroke, tachycardia, elevated blood pressure, and rapid breathing or gasping can all cause lasting damage to the body.

-Although salvia divinorum is not considered addictive, it can cause short-term and long-term damage to the brain and body, especially with repeated use.
-A comprehensive addiction treatment program can address issues of polydrug abuse as well as co-occurring mental health and substance use disorders.
+Although Salvia Divinorum is not considered addictive, it can cause short-term and long-term damage to the brain and body, especially with repeated use.
+A comprehensive addiction treatment program can address issues of polydrug use as well as co-occurring mental health and substance use disorders.

 To learn more about the specialized inpatient rehab treatment programs offered at Sunrise House—a drug rehab in Lafayette, NJ—call today.

 Our admissions navigators can answer your questions about insurance coverage for rehab, rehab payment options, and help you start the admissions process.
 To begin the process online, simply complete the now.